-All of the members of the Committee are independent(1) and knowledgeable about corporate governance principles and have been appointed to the Committee because of their substantial and diversified board experience.
-Their biographies are set out on pages 12 to 20.
+All of the members of the Committee are independent as described below, and knowledgeable about corporate governance principles and have been appointed to the Committee because of their substantial and diversified board experience.
+Their biographies are set out on pages 10 to 18.
 The Committee is chaired by the Deputy Chairman and Lead Director of Teck, Warren Seyffert, who has an extensive background in corporate law and governance matters.
 Mr. Seyffert is either a member of, or an ad hoc member of, each of the committees of the Board.